pola-rs/polars-book/docs/user-guide/expressions/column_selections.md

 ## Expression Expansion

 As we've seen in the previous section, we can select specific columns using the `pl.col` method.
 It can also select multiple columns - both as a means of convenience, and to *expand* the expression.

 This kind of convenience feature isn't just decorative or syntactic sugar.
-It allows for a very powerful application of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principles in your code.
+It allows for a very powerful application of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principles in your code: a single expression that specifies multiple columns expands into a list of expressions (depending on the DataFrame schema), resulting in being able to select multiple columns + run computation on them!

 ### Select all, or all but some

-We can select all columns in the `DataFrame` ojbject by providing the argument `*`:
+We can select all columns in the `DataFrame` object by providing the argument `*`:

 {{code_block('user-guide/expressions/column_selections', 'all',['all'])}}
 ```python exec="on" result="text" session="user-guide/column_selections"